 I’ve tried to unglue myself from my phone for what feels like years, with middling success.
 I’ve used the Forest App (which I still love), but it doesn’t meet all my needs.

 If you know that you’re spending too much time glued to your screens, this book is for you.
-I’m doing my own Digital Detox during the month of June, before which I’ll be laying some ground rules to follow.
-As a society, we need to stop spending so much of our valuable and precious time scrolling through things that are actually designed to change our brains.
+I did a Digital Detox during June 2019.
+As a society, we need to stop spending so much of our valuable and precious time scrolling through things designed to change our brains.

 Are you fed up with the “roll and scroll”?
 Have you tried to do a digital detox, but failed?
 Share your story in the comments below!
 This book might just be the solution you’ve been looking for.